jdmacmurtrie/launched/README.md

 # Launched

-A review site for Launch Projects
+A review site for Launch Projects.

 ## Getting Started